 After a while, I burned out.
 I was sick of working toward goals that morphed into something grander the moment they came within my reach.
-I realized that I had a choice: I could spend my life robotically trying to achieve a nameless “something greater,” or I could intentionally design my life for present-moment happiness.
+I realized that I had a choice: I could spend my life robotically trying to achieve a nameless “something greater,” or I could become a trailblazer and intentionally design my life for present-moment happiness.
 (You can imagine which one I picked!)

 I felt like I was waking up from a trance.
-For the first time, I was giving myself permission to declutter my schedule and design my life on my own terms (which now directly informs my women’s transformation coaching work.)
+For the first time, I was giving myself permission to declutter my schedule and design my life on my own terms (which now directly informs my Trailblazer Coaching work.)
 Since then, I left my work in politics to become self-employed; bucked social norms and quit drinking; and left a permanent address behind to become a digital nomad.

 Decluttering my life has been a constant learning process.
 In a culture that rewards non-stop motion and falling in line, sometimes we forget that we have deciding power over how we spend our time.
 It's as important for us to declutter our mental space as it is to declutter our physical space - our closets, our bedrooms, our backpacks, and beyond - so every six months, to keep my priorities aligned with my values, I like to take a step back and declutter my life with my Life Jar.
 Here's how: